supabase/auth-py/README.md

 # Gotrue-py

 This is a Python port of the [supabase js gotrue client](https://github.com/supabase/gotrue-js).
-The current status is that there is not complete feature pairity when compared with the js-client, but this something we are working on.
+The current state is that there is a features parity but with small differences that are mentioned in the section **Differences to the JS client**.

 ## Installation

-We are still working on making the go-true python library more user-friendly.
-For now here are some sparse notes on how to install the module
+We are still working on making the `gotrue` python library more user-friendly.
+For now here are some sparse notes on how to install the module.

 ### Poetry